AndrewEllis93/Print-Tuning-Guide/README.md

 - ![](Images/FirstLayer-PrintExample.jpg)
 ### Too Much Squish

-- Can't see any lines, or the lines are starting to fade:
+- Can't see any lines, or the lines are starting to fade (smooth PEI):

     - ![](Images/FirstLayer-TooMuchSquish2.png) ![](Images/FirstLayer-TooMuchSquish1.png)